auditassistant/dom-behavior/README.md

 linkDiv.setAttribute('data-href', '/new-url')

 // normally this would be called from some data-binding/templating thingy.
-// triggers func('update') on any behaviors
+// triggers func('change') on any behaviors directly on this node notify('update', linkDiv)

-notify('update', linkDiv)
+// triggers func('change') on any child of this node with behaviors notify('inner', linkDiv)

 // remove behaviors and trigger func('remove')
 notify('remove', linkDiv)